wwarthen/RomWBW/ReadMe.txt

 More information can be found in the ROM Applications document.

-Post Update System Image and Application update process
+Post Upgrade System Image and Application Update Process

 Once you are satisfied that the ROM is working well, you will need to update the system images and RomWBW custom applications on your disk